Lachesis f Greek Mythology

 From the name of the Slavic tribe the Lendians, called the Lędzianie

-LEE m & f English
+Lee m & f English

-From a surname which was derived from Old English leah
+From a surname that was derived from Old English leah

-LEGOLAS m Literature
+Legolas m Literature

 Means "green leaves"

 "green" combined with go-lass